How to Assign Permissions to Google Analytics: A Step-by-Step Guide

 1. Sign in to your Google Analytics account.

-2. Go to Admin, click User Management, and choose Account, Property, or View.
+2. Go to Admin, click User Management, and choose Account or Property.

 3. On the list, go to the user's name you wish to change and click on it.